What is the current situation regarding innovation in excipients

 What changes do you propose to ease the use of novel excipients?

-All parties would benefit from such an approach: the pharma company, the excipient supplier and, finally, the patient by receiving
+All parties would benefit from such an approach: the pharma company, the excipient supplier and, finally, the patient by receiving a unique medicine.

 Karl Kolter Head of R&D Pharma Ingredients at BASF.